The Best of Da Nang for Digital Nomads

 There is an activity on Couchsurfing Da Nang, and you can join in on some of the meetups or even host one.

-Tinder and Bumble
+Tinder and Bumble in Vietnam

-You can set your location to Da Nang and start swiping on the profiles of people in the area.
+To use Tinder in Vietnam, you can set your location to Da Nang and start swiping on the profiles of people in the area.
 You can also use the app’s bio section to mention that you are a digital nomad and that you are looking to meet other digital nomads in the area.

 I made a guide about Tinder in Thailand.
 Although he is in Thailand, there is a lot of useful information that can be applied to any destination you go to in Asia.